 The thing is though, I’ve never had a rock bottom moment from drinking.
 You know, the classic “sign from the Universe” that something’s not right.
 I’ve never gotten a DUI before, or gotten in trouble with the law because of drinking.
 I’ve never been fired from a job because of drinking, or lost relationships because of it.
 I don’t hide alcohol around the house and sneak sips when people aren’t looking.
 I’ve never had to go to the hospital to get my stomach pumped, and I’m not dependent on it.

 In fact, I usually go months between one drinking moment and the next.
-In the last 2 years, the times that I’ve drank is most likely in the single digits.
 I’m not the kind of person to have a drink with dinner, or come home from work every day and feel the need to crack one open.
-But whenever those classic “party events” happened in a given year– like 4th of July weekend, new years eve, a friend’s birthday night– I almost always had regrets the next morning.
+But whenever those classic “party events” happened in a given year– like 4th of July weekend, new years eve, a friend’s birthday night– I almost always drank more than I intended to.

 Trying Out Sobriety Once Again